system76/docs/_articles/switch-from-macos-to-popos.md

 ![activities-search](/images/pop-os-screenshots/activities-search-pop-os.png)

 In Pop!\_OS, clicking on the "Activities" menu in the upper left-hand corner of the screen opens the Activities Overview.
 Overview has a search bar situated in the top-center of the screen which will search file names and applications.

 The Activities Overview screen can also be launched by pressing the SUPER key.
-Once Overview is launched users can simply begin typing to search their computer.
+Once Overview is launched, users can begin typing to search their computer.

 [Return to Table of Contents](#Contents)